j-c-williams/2450GroupD/Milestone 5/README.md

 - **TABS_UVSim.py** The main program file containing the GUI implementation and tab management.
 - **UVSim.py**: Contains the `LogicalOperator` class for executing BasicML instructions.
-- **UVSim_FileFormatConverter** contains the `FileFormatConverter` class for converting four-digit instructions into six-digit instructions.
+- **UVSim_FileFormatConverter** contains the `FileFormatConverter` class for converting 4-digit instructions into 6-digit instructions.
 - **UVSim_FileHandler.py**: Handles file operations for loading BasicML programs.

 ### How to Run